 Bill of lading verification is high-stakes

 As a basic first step, banks first need to match the container information with the carrier’s data to ensure validity.
 This is critical to answering questions like: does the cargo exist in the correct quantity?
 Who is the shipper?
 Is this the UBO?
 But how do you do this across hundreds of containers?
 Manually checking bill of ladings (BOL) is not scalable.
 Even once the BOL is verified, banks then need to manage the risk exposure of each one.
-This is key as organized criminal groups are increasingly taking advantage of legitimate trade activity as a means of concealing illicit funds.
+This is key as organized criminal groups are increasingly taking advantage of legitimate trade activity.

-To safely manage risk, banks need two main things: behavior tracking and entity resolution.
-As long as cargo is at the port-to-port stage, it is critical to have contextual intelligence and anomaly detection that leverages data to automatically identify red flags like identity and location tampering, transhipments, voyage irregularities, dark operations, and more.
+To safely manage risk, banks need two main things: behavioral tracking and entity resolution.
+As long as cargo is in the port-to-port stage, it is critical to have contextual intelligence and anomaly detection to automatically identify red flags like identity or location tampering.
 In addition, financial institutions need a way to determine the legal entities connected to each vessel.
 At the end of the day, banks deal with entities, not vessels.
-Vessels come as a necessary factor to screen, but banking compliance experts are inherently not maritime experts – nor should they have to be.
-But a problem arises when banks don’t have the tools or the right data to evaluate maritime risk.
+Vessels come as a necessary factor to screen, but compliance experts are not inherently maritime experts – nor should they have to be.
+But a problem arises when banks don’t have the right tools to evaluate maritime risk.

 As part of BOL monitoring, banks check the entire shipment cycle – shipper, vessel, consignee.
 However screening vessels with list matching tools and static data is not enough.
-Deceptive shipping practices can be used to facilitate illicit trade, and as new risk typologies develop – the exposure to fraudulent events is bound to grow.
-For banks to avoid financing or supporting a transaction for a vessel that engaged in an illicit ship-to-ship (STS) transfer, identifying deceptive shipping practices is key.
+Identifying deceptive practices is by definition a more complex mission than list-matching.
+It requires a method of exposing risk across entities that are not sanctioned or appear on any watch list – yet are involved in global trade.
+For banks to avoid financing a transaction for a vessel engaged in an illicit ship-to-ship (STS) transfer, identifying deceptive shipping practices is key.

 Bill of lading verification by Windward

-Windward’s Predictive Intelligence platform now provides efficient screening and monitoring of each BOL, along with related entities (vessels and linked commercial entities).
+Windward now provides efficient screening and monitoring of each BOL, along with related entities.
 Information on the BOL is obtained from the carrier’s system.
-Details may include the port of loading, port of discharge, ETD, ETA, milestones and transshipments planned and logged from the get-go.
-Users will be able to screen BOL data and compare it to the vessel’s actual path and activities during the relevant voyage, to indicate the following:
+Users will be able to screen BOL data and compare it to the vessel’s actual path and activities during the relevant voyage, to:

 - Confirm the existence of all entities (vessels and companies) mentioned in the shipping document